supergql/learngit/readme.txt

 Git tracks changes.
 Good.

-dev: Creating a new branch is quick.
+dev: Creating a new branch is quick. master:hello